Join or Sign In

 Michelle Randolph, Landman

-The thread about Ainsley's roommate is probably the most expendable since Ainsley herself is basically a side character who lives in Fort Worth now — she's not really part of the main plot right now.
+The thread about Ainsley's roommate is probably the most expendable since Ainsley herself is basically a side character who lives in Fort Worth now — she's not really part of the main plot at the moment.
 But the story of Ainsley's relationship with Paigyn, in which the two of them learn to get along despite dramatically different personalities and backgrounds, is a good story thread that's worth keeping, particularly for a series that's as popular as Landman is.
 While their introductory scene was a bit awkward and seemed to play too much into anti-woke stereotypes, it really was just awkward roommate jitters.
 It turned out that Paigyn is actually pretty friendly and helpful, and it looks like the two of them are about to become BFFs thanks to their shared love of Lainey Wilson.

 All of Landman is available to stream exclusively on Paramount+.